-In certain circumstances, the related payments rule prevents you from claiming the franking credits attached to franked dividends or credited on shares if a related payment is made.
-This rule applies if both of the following conditions are present:
+In certain circumstances, the related payments rule prevents you from claiming the franking credits attached to franked dividends if a related payment is made.
+This rule applies if you make a "related payment", for instance you or an assoicate are under an obligation to pass of the benefit of the franked dividend to someone else.

-- you or an associate are under an obligation to pass on the benefit of the franked dividend to someone else, and - you are not holding the shares 'at risk' around the dividend period.
+You must be a 'qualified person' for the payment of each dividend or distribution to claim the franking credits attached to franked dividends.

-Under the related payments rule you must be a 'qualified person' for the payment of each dividend or distribution.
+Where there has been a related payment, to be a 'qualified person' in relation to a dividend or distribution, you must hold the relevant shares 'at risk' for the period beginning on the 45th day before and ending on the 45th day after the day on which the shares became ex dividend (90 days before and after for preference shares).

-To be a 'qualified person' in relation to a dividend or distribution, you must hold the relevant shares or interest 'at risk' for the relevant qualification period of 45 days, (90 days for certain preference shares).
-Being a 'qualified' person for the payment of current dividends or distributions does not mean that you are automatically a 'qualified' person for future dividends or distributions if you or an associate are under an obligation to pass on those dividends or distributions to someone else.
+Being a 'qualified person' for the payment of current dividends or distributions does not mean that you are automatically a 'qualified person' for future dividends or distributions if you or an associate are under an obligation to pass on those dividends or distributions to someone else.
 That is, the related payments rule must be satisfied for all subsequent dividends and distributions.